DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 Replace (IRF3205)
 -----------------

 The main benefit of the replace option, using only the IRF3205 board, is that you only need one board.
-If you are building a new CS and don't already have an Arduino Motor Shield, you can save money and space by not having to buy another board.
+If you are building a new Command Station and don't already have an Arduino Motor Shield, you can save money and space by not having to buy another board.

 To use this option *and* be able to program locos, you **must** have an external current sense board so you can detect the acknowledgement (ACK) pulses from a loco on your programming track.
-The current sensor also allows the CS to monitor for a short and automatically cut the power to the tracks if there is an overload condition (a short).
+The current sensor also allows the Command Station to monitor for a short and automatically cut the power to the tracks if there is an overload condition (a short).

 There are two ways to monitor motor board current, one is at the input of the board and the other is at the output.
 We will cover both of these methods in the :ref:`ex-commandstation/advanced-setup/supported-motorboards/IRF3205-motor-board-setup:Important Notes on Current Sensing` section.

 Upgrading (Use the Arduino Motor Shield AND the IRF3205)
 ===========================================================

-For this installation we are going to assume you already have a working CS or at least have all the parts you need as listed above.
+For this installation we are going to assume you already have a working Command Station or at least have all the parts you need as listed above.

 If you need instructions on how to install the Arduino Motor Shield, see :doc:`Arduino Motor Shield Assembly </ex-commandstation/get-started/assembly>`